Nexus Barbershop – People of Timely

 Hey guys, well thanks for stopping by!
 Things are great.
 We’ve got four seats in the shop now, everyone is putting out some amazing cuts, and there’s an all round good atmosphere.

-That’s great to hear!
-We love knowing that our customers enjoy their work.
 What’s been the best thing about owning and running your own business?

 I like that I can control my own destiny.
 I get to choose who I want to work with, and follow my passion.
 I do what needs to be done, and the business succeeds because of it.
 Most of all though, I love connecting with my customers every day.